rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/docker-publisher-subscriber.md

 	5. In the **Executable Name** box, enter a name for the executable say `talkerExecutable`
 {{% notice info %}}
-The name of an executable must consist of alphabets [A-Z, a-z], digits[0-9] and an underscore _ character, and must not start with a digit.
+The name of an executable must consist of alphabets [A-Z, a-z], digits[0-9], hypen - and an underscore _ character, and must not start with a digit.
 {{% /notice %}}
 	6. For **Executable Type**, click **Git**.